FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Last modified on Sunday, October 14 2007.

 A 35 year-old male billionaire playboy is brought into Gotham City emergency room by his butler and his young male live-in companion.
 The patient is stuporous and vomiting.
-The butler explains that the patient has had a several week history of slowly progressive course of nausea and vomiting, neck stiffness, headache, and altered mental status.
+The butler explains that the patient has had a several week history of slowly progressive course of headache, nausea and vomiting, neck stiffness, and altered mental status.

 Physical exam reveals nuchal rigidity, jolt accentuation of headache, postitive Kernig sign, and positive Brudzinski sign.